ABigJuicyBurger/CapstoneProject/JobCompass/learningnotes.md

     in order for TS to find namespace JSX
     \_ and made an interface for .env so TS understands Vite -

+March 12

+- got the okay for capstone + completed capstone proposal
+- lost .env files when switching branches! made a new one and locally saved it this time